rstacruz/decca/docs/components.md

 ## Lifecycle hooks

-A component can have these functions:
+An object component can have these functions:

 | Function | Description
 |---|---